1aurend/music51/README.md

 ### 4. Install Node.js and npm (Node Package Manager)

 Our application uses [`Node.js`](https://nodejs.org/en/about/) for development, testing, and running our app.
+We use `npm` to manage all of the code that we use that is written by people smarter than us.

 We can use `brew` to install both `Node.js` and `npm` with a single command: